 Planning Communications with Major Donors in Mind

-This Charity Spring blog/page is just devoted the world of generating PR for your cause.
+This other Charity Spring blog/page addresses PR for your cause.

 Know who your major donors and prospects are and how to influence them through traditional, new and social media.
 Define your major donor threshold with the help of a Gift Range Calculator.
 Classify your donor and prospect pools (by capacity, inclination, linkage).
 Assign solicitors (staff and/or volunteers) and build portfolios.
 Identify stages of solicitation (identification, cultivation, solicitation, stewardship).
 Track your actions.
 Show your appreciation (repeatedly, thoughtfully, tastefully, sincerely).